Taipei: Night Markets, Tech Infrastructure, and 7-Eleven Culture in Asia's Safest Digital Nomad Haven

 Unique experiences

 Beitou Hot Springs Night Soak: Volcanic hot springs in city limits, locals make evening visits after work bathing in sulfur waters.
 Yangmingshan Sunrise Hike: Mountain park above city, locals climb pre-dawn for sunrise views and sulfur fumaroles exploration.
 Raohe Night Market Less-Touristy: Locals prefer this to Shilin for authentic stalls without tour group crowds, pepper bun queue legendary.
 Maokong Gondola Tea Plantations: Cable car to mountain tea farms, locals drink oolong while overlooking city lights at night.
 Treasure Hill Artist Village: Illegal settlement turned creative community, locals appreciate counterculture art scene on hillside.
 Ningxia Night Market Compact: Smallest major night market, locals call it most authentic for traditional snacks without tourist inflation.
-24-Hour Bookstores: Eslite Dunnan open all night, locals read until dawn in comfortable chairs, cultural institution beyond retail.
+24-Hour Bookstores: Eslite Dunnan open all night, locals read until dawn in comfortable chairs, cultural institution beyond retail that rivals the literary and bookstore culture found in Tokyo.

 Local markets